awsdocs/aws-go-developer-guide/doc_source/welcome.rst

 introduction to the SDK utilities.

 -  For information about everything you need before you start using the
-   |sdk-go|, see :ref:`setting-up`.
+   |sdk-go|, see :doc:`setting-up`.
--  For code examples, see :ref:`common-examples`.
+-  For code examples, see :doc:`common-examples`.
--  For information about the SDK utilities, see :ref:`sdk-utilities`.
+-  For information about the SDK utilities, see :doc:`sdk-utilities`.
 -  For information about the types and functionality provided by the library, see the |sdk-go-api|_.
--  To view a video introduction of the SDK and a sample application demonstration, see `AWS SDK For Go: Gophers Get Going with AWS <https://youtu.be/iOGIKG3EptI>`__ from AWS re:Invent 2015.
+-  To view a video introduction of the SDK and a sample application demonstration, see `AWS SDK For Go: Gophers Get Going with AWS <https://youtu.be/iOGIKG3EptI>`_ from AWS re:Invent 2015.